devopness/devopness/docs/ssh-keys/create-ssh-key-pair.md

 ---
-title: Create a SSH key pair
+title: Create an SSH key pair
 intro: Sometimes you may need to connect to your servers on a new device.
 Create SSH keys to authenticate your server access on the new device.
 links:
     overview: